For Individuals living with Mental Illness

 Participants come away from the course with a binder of hand-out materials, as well as many other tangible resources: an advance directive; a “relapse prevention plan” to help identify tell-tale feelings, thoughts, behavior, or events that may warn of impending relapse and to organize for intervention; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.

-Friendship Network’s goal is to help alleviate the feelings of isolation and loneliness that members experience because of their illness.
-By participating in the program, they meet other members and begin to develop friendships.
+Our goal is to help alleviate the feelings of isolation and loneliness that members experience because of their illness.
+By participating in the program, you will meet other members and begin to develop friendships.
 Most feel free to be themselves because of shared experiences and mutual understanding.